Rugged007/MyWebsite/README.md

 ### `npm start`uy

 Runs the app in the development mode.\fdsgshs
-Open [http://localhost:3000](http://localhost:3000) toview it in your  d browser.
+Open [http://localhost:3000](http://localhost:3000) toview it in your  d browser.dfd

 The page will reload when you make changes.\fddas
 You may also see any lint errors in the consyfhole.xdj